What parents need to know

 Is it any good?

-Directed by Karyn Kusama, JENNIFER'S BODY is a sexed-up, glossy take on the traditional high school horror film, with plenty of Diablo Cody's zingy (some would say overly zingy) dialogue to add pep to the proceedings -- plus the presence of pin-up sex symbol Fox as the titular slayer.
+This is a sexed-up, glossy take on the traditional high school horror film, with plenty of Diablo Cody's zingy (some would say overly zingy) dialogue to add pep to the proceedings.
+Plus there's the presence of pin-up sex symbol Fox as the titular slayer.
 The movie works as a guilty pleasure thanks to its general air of grisly goofiness.
 And Seyfried's performance anchors the film in just enough emotional reality to make the film's plot matter.

 Kusama's direction may take a backseat to Cody's script, Fox's performance, and the grisly special effects, but the end result is a fun if frightening night out for older teens and 20-somethings.
 Anyone else will be too removed from high school (or too overwhelmed by the pace and pitch of Cody's dialogue) to be very moved by the stakes and action.
 Cody's follow-up to Juno won't be another Oscar nominee, but it earns a gory glory all its own.

 What is the movie saying about sexual competetiveness between girls?
 Why do these issues get fought out in this way?
 What motivates girls to fight, and fight the way they do, in close friendships?

 Why do you think so many horror films take place in or around high school?
 What does that say about being a teenager?